Taiwan, Norway seek to join China-backed AIIB, Japan still cautious

 The AIIB is seen as a challenge to the World Bank and Asian Development Bank and has drawn a cool response from the United States, although many of Washington’s allies, including Australia, South Korea, Britain, France, Germany and Italy, have announced they would join the bank.

+“The AIIB is led single-handedly by a Beijing which still promotes ‘one China’,” it said in a statement.

+The DPP maintains Taiwan is a de-facto independent country and adopts a much more conservative stance toward China dealings than the Nationalist Party of Ma.

-Reporting by Tetsushi Kajimoto in TOKYO, Jeanny Kao and Michael Gold in TAIPEI, Ben Blanchard and Sui-Lee Wee in BEIJING; Editing by Raju Gopalakrishnan
+Most countries, including the United States, do not recognise Taiwan due to pressure from China.
+Taiwan is not a member of the United Nations, the World Bank or the International Monetary Fund.
+(Reporting by Tetsushi Kajimoto in TOKYO; Jeanny Kao and Michael Gold in TAIPEI; and Sui-Lee Wee in BEIJING; Editing by Raju Gopalakrishnan)